Differentiable Programming for Earth System Modeling: Challenges of Differentiable ESMs

 \conclusions

-The ever increasing availability of data, recent advances in AD systems, optimization methods and data-driven modeling from ML, create the opportunity to develop a new generation of ESMs that is automatically differentiable.
-With such models, long-standing challenges like systematic calibration and uncertainty quantification can be tackled and new ground can be broken with the incorporation of ML methods into the process-based core of ESMs.
+The ever-increasing availability of data, recent advances in AD systems, optimization methods and data-driven modeling from ML, create the opportunity to develop a new generation of ESMs that are automatically differentiable.
+With such models, long-standing challenges like systematic calibration, comprehensive sensitivity analyses and uncertainty quantification can be tackled and new ground can be broken with the incorporation of ML methods into the process-based core of ESMs.

+Ideally, every single ESM component, including couplers, would need to be differentiable, which of course takes a considerable amount of work to realize.
+Differentiable programming requires different programming languages and styles than have been common practice in ESMs.
+Automated code translation might assist this process in the future, as ML-based tools like ChatGPT \citep{ChatGPT} showed great promise even in complex programming tasks, can understand Fortran code and can be instructed to use libraries like JAX in their translation.
+Despite this, we are fully aware that translating model code is a very tedious business.
+Nevertheless, future model development should take differentiable programming into account to get the tremendous benefits that we outlined in this article.

-Ideally, every single component of the ESM, including couplers, would need to be differentiable, which of course takes a considerable amount of work to realize.
-If almost all components of the ESM are differentiable, but one component is not, one might be still able to achieve a fully differentiable model through implicit differentiation, as recent advances also work towards automating implicit differentiation \citep{blondel2021}.
-While most of the research discussed so far focuses on ocean and atmosphere GCMs, differentiable programming techniques certainly have huge potential for other ESM components like ice sheet, carbon cycle, or vegetation models that already incorporate more empirical relationships.
+If almost all components of an ESM are differentiable, but one component is not, one might be still be able to achieve a fully differentiable model through implicit differentiation, as recent advances also work towards automating implicit differentiation \citep{blondel2021}.
+While most of the research discussed so far focuses on ocean and atmosphere GCMs, differentiable programming techniques certainly have huge potential for other ESM components like biogeochemistry, terrestrial vegetation or ice sheet models that already incorporate more empirical relationships.
 Differentiable models can leverage the available data better in these cases, both improving calibration and the incorporation of ML subcomponents to model previously unresolved influences.